 Pour out water and measure it.
 That's the amount of soy sauce you need.

 Use 3 parts soy sauce to 1 part vinegar and 1 part sugar.
 (So if you need 1 cup of soy sauce, then you need 1/3 cup of vinegar and 1/3 cup of sugar).

 Pour soy sauce, vinegar, and sugar in a small pan and bring mixture to a boil; simmer for about 10 minutes and remove from the heat to cool.

-When the sauce has cooled, pour over garlic in glass jar.
-Make sure garlic cloves are completely covered, using a small stone or bowl to weigh them down if necessary.
+When the sauce has cooled, pour over the garlic in the glass jar.
+Make sure the garlic cloves are completely covered and tightly seal the jar.

-Store at room temperature for at least 3 weeks.
+Store the jar at room temperature for at least 3 weeks.